 San Francisco is surrounded on three sides by water, which means that no visit to the “City by the Bay” can really be complete without a boat tour.
 There are lots of them out there — some for history buffs and others for those who want to party.

-You can see more of the shore and the sights, enjoy some fresh air, have a cocktail (depending on the tour), and learn a lot about this special city on the following tours:
+You can see more of the shore and the sights, enjoy some fresh air, have a cocktail (depending on the tour), and learn a lot about various San Francisco points of interest on the following tours.

 Blue & Gold Fleet® Boat Tour

 This is the company known for its one-hour Bay Cruise Adventure tour, Escape from the Rock Cruises, and high-intensity RocketBoat rides.
 The Blue & Gold Fleet is actually made up of 13 vessels that make regular stops in Sausalito, Tiburon, Angel Island, Vallejo, Alameda/Oakland, Harbor Bay, and South San Francisco.
 They even hit AT&T® Park on game days.